GOLDPMGBD228NLBM: Gold Price USD — Monthly Long-Run Reference (1960–2026, World Bank Pink Sheet)

 Related Macroeconomic Datasets

-- Real Gold Price (CPI-Adjusted) — Gold purchasing power over time
+- Real Gold Price (CPI-Adjusted) — Removes USD purchasing-power erosion for multi-decade comparisons

-- Silver Price History — Companion precious metal
+- Silver Price History — Companion precious metal; the gold/silver ratio is a classic regime indicator

 Macroeconomic Dataset Hub